Mikoyan MiG-35: Russia

 The Russian Defence Ministry intended to place an order for 37 aircraft in 2013, but the number was reduced to 24 in August 2017.
 The first batch of six MiG-35s was ordered in August 2018, and first two serial aircraft were delivered to the Russian Aerospace Forces on 17 June 2019.

-In 2023, reports have suggested that the aircraft has entered production and is being used operationally in the Russian invasion of Ukraine.
+Ukraine War

-In May 2025, the Russian MoD have deployed MiG-35s, for their “first known operational use”, to defend Moscow from Ukrainian drones.
+The MiG-35 first saw service during the Russo-Ukrainian war when in May 2025, the Russian MoD confirmed that it had deployed MiG-35s, for their "first known operational use", to defend Moscow from Ukrainian drone strikes.

 Failed bids

 Egypt

 In 2014, Egypt planned to sign a large arms deal with Russia for the purchase of 24 MiG-35 fighters.
 In February 2015, MiG Director General Sergei Korotkov announced that the company was ready to supply the MiG-35 jets to Egypt should the country request them.
 However, in April 2015, Egypt signed a $2 billion contract for the purchase of 46 MiG-29M/M2 multi-role fighters instead.